Dubarry of Ireland

-Dubarry of Ireland is an Irish-owned company with a collection of premium performance footwear, clothing, leather goods and accessories.
+Dubarry of Ireland is an Irish-owned company producing footwear, clothing, leather goods and accessories.
 Established in 1937, Dubarry markets a range of sailing and country footwear and clothing for both women and men.
 This includes waterproof, Gore-Tex-lined performance sailing boots and leather deck shoes.
 In addition to its range of country lifestyle boots, Dubarry also has an extensive range of outerwear, knits and shirting in a wide variety of materials from tweed to Alpaca wool.

 The headquarters of the company is at Ballinasloe, County Galway, Ireland.
 Over the years Dubarry has expanded its international sourcing network and now works closely with a select group of specialised production partners worldwide.